mehulagg/gitlab/doc/ci/pipeline_editor/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/241722) in GitLab 13.5.
 > - [Moved to **CI/CD > Editor**](https://gitlab.com/gitlab-org/gitlab/-/issues/263141) in GitLab 13.7.
-> - It's [deployed behind a feature flag](../../user/feature_flags.md), disabled by default.
+> - It's [deployed behind a feature flag](../../user/feature_flags.md), enabled by default.
-> - It's disabled on GitLab.com.
+> - It's enabled on GitLab.com.
 > - It's not recommended for production use.
 > - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-cicd-configuration-visualization). **(CORE ONLY)**